markknol/spritesheet-splitter/README.md

 # Spritesheet image splitter

 > Command-line tool to split spritesheets into separate images.
-> Because some people needs this sometimes.
+> Because some people need this sometimes.

 ### How to use